Protection sought for New Mexico park's geothermal deposits

 Federal officials said last week that the Valles Caldera National Preserve would become the 17th U.S. park unit with designated thermal features if approved.
 A monthlong public comment period will end Jan.
 26.

-Yellowstone, Crater Lake and Hawaii Volcanoes already are on the list of parks with federally protected geothermal features.
+Yellowstone, Crater Lake and Hawaii volcanoes already are on the list of parks with federally protected geothermal features.

 Dubbed the “Yellowstone of the Southwest,” Valles Calderas is home to vast grasslands, the remnants of one of North America’s few super volcanoes and one of New Mexico’s most famous elk herds.
 The bear-claw shaped ring of mountain peaks that form the caldera also is culturally significant to neighboring Native American tribes.